minimalefforttech/UnrealBuildTools/README.md

 # UnrealBuildTools

 A collection of custom deployment and development tools for Unreal Engine plugins.
-These are made for my personal use but shared in the hope it may be helpfule.
+These are made for my personal use but shared in the hope it may be helpful.

 Specifically there are 3 tools here to assist in deploying FAB plugins.